percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

      master key.

-7. At this point, EKT processing has successfully completed, and the normal SRTP or SRTCP processing takes place.
+7. At this point, EKT processing has successfully completed, and the normal SRTP processing takes place.

 The value of the EKTCiphertext field is identical in successive packets protected by the same EKT parameter set and the same SRTP